Hassan of Basra

 Hassan of Basra is a folktale associated with the Arabian Nights, a compilation of Persian and Arabic folktales.
 Similar stories are attested in the same collection: Janshah and Mazin of Khorassan.

 The tale is related to the international cycle of the swan maiden, a creature that alternates between human and avian forms, and to tale type ATU 400, "The Man on a Quest for the Lost Wife", of the international Aarne-Thompson-Uther Index.
 In addition, the initial part of the tale, classified as type ATU 936*, "The Golden Mountain", is indicated by scholars as a common opening of the former narrative, among other regions, in West Asia and Southern Europe, including Greece.

 Translations

 The tale is sometimes translated as Hasan of Basra or Hassan of Bassora.
 Author Idries Shah translated the tale as The Bird Maiden in his work World Tales.
-Orientalist Edward William Lane published the tale as How Hasan captured the Bird-Maiden and the Adventures that came after, in his translation of The One Thousand and One Nights.
+Orientalist Edward William Lane published the tale as Story of Ḥasan of El-Baṣrah, in his 1877 book, and as How Hasan captured the Bird-Maiden and the Adventures that came after, in his translation of The One Thousand and One Nights.
+Poet John Payne published the tale as Hassan of Bassora and the King's Daughter of the Jinn, in his translation of The Arabian Nights.